 Read More

-Cyprus: Tax Reform Team announces tax reform measures
+Cyprus: Tax Reform Team announces tax reforms

 The Cyprus Tax Reform Team presented its tax proposals to key stakeholders at the Presidential Palace on 26 February 2025.
 The proposals will soon be open for public consultation before being submitted to the Council of Ministers for approval and